tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - What countermeasures do you use to prevent timing attacks {{TIMING}}?

+- Do you perform removal and addition of padding in constant time?
+If not, do you document that limitation in the implementation documentation?

 - When using Diffie-Hellman key exchange, do you correctly preserve leading zero bytes in the negotiated key (see {{finite-field-diffie-hellman}})?